symfony-cmf/symfony-cmf-docs/book/simplecms.rst

 Learn More
 ----------

-For more information on the SimpleCMSBundle, please refer to:
+For more information on the SimpleCmsBundle, please refer to:

-* ":doc:`../bundles/simple_cms`" - for more details about the SimpleCMSBundle.
+* ":doc:`../bundles/simple_cms`" - for more details about the SimpleCmsBundle.